encannedy/solder/README.md

 A user can enter an event by clicking on a timeblock, entering text and saving the event using the save key.
 Saving an event is saved to local storage.
 If the time block is in the present, the textarea will be red, if it is in the past it will be grey and if in the future it will green.
+App has mobile responsiveness and should respond as predetermined breakpoints.